Erudika/scoold/README.md

 they will still see all the other questions when they switch to the "default" space.
 To make the default space private set `scoold.is_default_space_public = false`.

-**PRO** In Scoold PRO you can create as many space as you need.
+**PRO** In Scoold Pro, you can create as many space as you need.
 The open source version is limited to 10 spaces.
 Also in PRO you can automatically assign multiple spaces to new users, whereas in the OSS version you can only assign one.

 If you want to assign space(s) to new users automatically, add this to your configuration: